pranayga/expl0ring_V8/docs/cpp_intro.md

 Looking back, now you'd be like Hmmm...

 That was so obvious and easy.
 I agree!
 We didn't need to read 90% of the links in order to make sense of our initial function.
-However these articles gives us a wholistic understanding of the features and places to refer back to!
+However, these articles give us a holistic understanding of the features and places to refer back to!

-Initially nothing made sense but after reading a few articles things fit in!
+Initially, nothing made sense but after reading a few articles things fit in!

 ## Where to next?